mlzarathustra/meditation/Gamma.md

   ocean
 ```

-The usage of each will follow in a subesequent revision.
+Details of each engine's parameters and usage follow below.

 ### Common Parameters